 Na Young Ji is a staff child and adolescent psychiatrist in the Kennedy Krieger Institute's school programs.
-She is also an instructor in the Department of Psychiatry and Behavioral Science at Johns Hopkins School of Medicine.
+She is also an assistant professor in the Department of Psychiatry and Behavioral Science at The Johns Hopkins University School of Medicine.

 Dr. Ji received her medical degree from Catholic University of Daegu in Daegu, South Korea, in 2000.
 She completed her internship training at Catholic University of Korea in Seoul, Korea, in 2001.
 She moved to Boston after her internship and began her research at the psychiatry neuroimaging laboratory within the Department of Psychiatry at Havard Medical School.
 She was accepted to the general psychiatry residency training program at University of North Carolina Hospitals in 2003.
 After her residency, she continued her training in the child and adolescent fellowship program at University of North Carolina Hospital and completed the program in 2008.